 The power of questions

-Coaches sometimes offer suggestions to their coachees, and managers often issue instructions.
-But the most powerful coaching is non-directive: it is based on asking excellent questions – especially when there is a Gordian Knot of a predicament that cannot be untied, and so must be cut instead.
+As a mentor sometimes you offer suggestions, and local/current reps also might issue instructions to your mentee.
+But the most powerful process in mentoring is non-directive: it is based on asking excellent questions – especially when there is a Gordian Knot of a predicament that cannot be untied, and so must be cut instead.

 ---|---|